umair7738/BookReviewApp/README.md

 Please ensure your code adheres to the project's coding standards and includes tests where applicable.

 ## License
-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+BookReviewApp is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 Acknowledgements
 Laravel - The PHP framework used for building the backend.